 Conference Organising Committee:

-Siobhan Bruen, Training and Development Officer, Health Service Executive
+Siobhan Bruen, Irish Association of Social Workers Southern Region SiG and Training and Development Officer, Health Service Executive

 Nuala Roche, Training and Development Officer, Child and Family Agency

-Irish Association of Social Workers Southern Branch
+Irish Association of Social Workers, Southern Region SiG

 Child Protection and Welfare Social Work Services, Child and Family Agency (TUSLA)

 The Child and Family Agency is now the dedicated State agency responsible for improving wellbeing and outcomes for children.
 It represents the most comprehensive reform of child protection, early intervention and family support services ever undertaken in Ireland.
-It is an ambitious move which brings together some 4,000 staff and an operational budget of approximately €600m.
+It is an ambitious move which brings together some 4,000 staff and an operational budget of approximately €760m.
 The Agency operates under the Child and Family Agency Act 2013, a progressive piece of legislation with children at its heart, and families viewed as the foundation of a strong healthy community where children can flourish.
 Partnership and co-operation in the delivery of seamless services to children and families are also central to the Act.